-My name is Ben Eisner, and I’m a Machine Learning Researcher and Software Engineer focusing on robotic systems that learn to interact with the unstructured world.
-I have a strong background in machine learning research and engineering, and have helped build systems that are used by hundreds of millions of people around the world.
+My name is Ben Eisner, and I’m a Machine Learning and Robotics researcher.
+I build robotic systems that learn to interact with the unstructured world.

 You can reach me at email@example.com.

 02/28/21: Our paper on learning to grasp objects from grasp proposal was accepted to ICRA 2021!